wujekbizon/next-wolfpad/README.md

 #### Wolfpad is designed, to work better on desktop , despite this fact, there is a mobile version that is being developed.

 ## #Future of Wolfpad
+There is a company name [SocketSupply](https://github.com/socketsupply), which is currently working on developing an awesome piece of web technology, for helping build peer to peer software.
+So I set my mind to follow this path , to make Wolfpad a peer to peer software, allowing users to share resources and information directly with each other.